 Cordless hedge trimmers - there are a few budget cordless hedge trimmers that cost around £40, but the ones we've tested for this price haven't scored well.
 More powerful models with a high-voltage lithium-ion battery can cost as much as £200.
 You also need to think about the expense of replacement batteries, which can cost as much as £100.
 Be aware that the cost of a cordless hedge trimmer is sometimes quoted for sale without the battery.
 Which? always includes the battery in the guideline price we show.

 If you have a small hedge and don’t mind a little exercise, a pair of hand shears might be all you need.
+They're better for the environment and much quieter in use so won't disturb your neighbours.
+Look for a model with extendable handles to help your reach the top of your hedge.

 For situations where you have a limited amount of hedge to cut close to the house, a mains electric hedge trimmer with a cutting blade up to 45cm long is the best option.
 Our selection of Best Buy hedge trimmers are quick, leave a neat finish and are easy to use.
 If you hate the hassle of dealing with the power cable, consider a cordless hedge trimmer.